Are you a fan of smokey charcoal flavor but still want to have the speed and efficiency of a gas grill?

 The issue with hybrid grills is finding one that does both gas and charcoal grilling well.
-We have researched hybrid grills to provide you with a selection of top charcoal gas grills so that you can choose the best charcoal gas grill for you.
+We have researched some of the best hybrid grills on the market, to provide you with a selection of the top charcoal gas grills models, giving you the ability to choose which one is the best for you.

 Table of Contents

 - 1 What is a Hybrid Grill?

 - 2 Can You Use the Charcoal and Gas Sections at the Same Time?